Renter-friendly TV Mount Tips for Those Who Are Moving out, Moving in, and Everything in Between

 Even if you are hesitant to drill a hole for a wall mount, if you fill the hole and paint over it before you move out, you could easily walk away with your security deposit and piece of mind.
 If you aren’t ready to take the plunge and drill into your walls, there are other options for apartment-friendly mounts that don’t require any drilling.

-	You can adjust the height of this pillar tv stand to achieve the right viewing experience, and at just 26” at its base, this pillar stand is a great, low-profile way to hang a tv without making holes.
+You can adjust the height of this pillar TV stand to achieve the right viewing experience, and at just 26” at its base, this pillar stand is a great, low-profile way to hang a television without making holes.

 What You’ll Need:

 #2 Phillips screwdriver

 Open end/box end wrench